zc123-star/Research-on-Disease-Identification-Based-on-Ginkgo-Canopy-Semantic-Segmentation-Method/README.md

-  ├── train.py: Training using a single GPU as an example ├── train_multi_GPU.py: For users who use multiple GPUs ├── predict.py: A simple prediction script that uses trained weights for prediction testing └── compute_mean_std.py: Calculate the mean and standard deviation of each channel in the dataset
+  ├── train.py: Training using a single GPU as an example ├── train_multi_GPU.py: For users who use multiple GPUs ├── predict.py: A simple prediction script that uses trained weights for prediction testing ├── compute_mean_std.py: Calculate the mean and standard deviation of each channel in the dataset ├── Haar-DiseaseNet: Disease recognition model
 ```